davidemiceli/watch-complexity/README.md

 Our main goal is to do experimental research with practical applications.

 # License
-WatchComplexity is available under the [MIT license](https://opensource.org/licenses/MIT).
+WatchComplexity is an open source project available under the [MIT license](https://github.com/davidemiceli/watch-complexity/blob/master/LICENSE).